exercism/csharp/exercises/accumulate/README.md

 - 1, 4, 9, 16, 25

-Check out the test suite to see the expected method signature.
+Check out the test suite to see the expected function signature.

 ## Restrictions

-Keep your hands off that select/collect/map/fmap/whatchamacallit functionality provided by your standard library!
+Keep your hands off that collect/map/fmap/whatchamacallit functionality provided by your standard library!
 Solve this one yourself using other basic tools instead.

+To be more specific, you are not allowed to use any of the built-in [LINQ methods](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=netcore-2.1#methods).

+### Laziness test

+Since `accumulate` returns an `IEnumerable`, it's execution is deferred until `ToList()` it is called on it, which is tested with the `Accumulate_is_lazy` method

 ## Hints
 This exercise requires you to write an extension method.
 For more information, see [this page](https://msdn.microsoft.com/en-us//library/bb383977.aspx).

 ## Running the tests